 Areas of Practice

-Wiley Rein's White Collar Defense & Government Investigations attorneys not only have extensive experience in the prosecution and defense of criminal cases, they also have in-depth substantive knowledge in many of the areas in which businesses face potential exposure to civil and regulatory enforcement actions, including government procurement, communications, international trade, food and drug law, election law, health care, bankruptcy, securities law, banking, antitrust law, and commercial transactions.
+Wiley Rein's White Collar Defense & Government Investigations attorneys not only have extensive experience in the prosecution and defense of criminal cases, they also have in-depth substantive knowledge in many of the areas in which businesses face potential exposure to civil and regulatory enforcement actions, including government procurement, communications, international trade, food and drug law, election law, health care, securities law, banking, antitrust law, and commercial transactions.

 Our specialty areas include: